MarkBind/markbind/docs/userGuide/syntax/annotations.md

 ## Annotations

-Annotation components allows you to easily add annotations over any image.
+Annotation components allow you to easily add annotations over any image.

 ### Introduction